Wildhoney (album)

 Wildhoney is the fourth studio album from Swedish music group Tiamat.
 The album was produced by Waldemar Sorychta and released by Century Media records in 1994.
 Vocalist Johan Edlund and John Hagel were the only two remaining members of Tiamat who were still with the group after their previous album Clouds in 1992.
-The album was marked a strong change in the style of Tiamat's music with more progressive rock and psychedelic music-influenced music and a less death metal-oriented style.
+The album was marked a strong change in the style of Tiamat's music with more progressive and psychedelic-influenced music and a less death metal-oriented style.
 The music on the album deals with the occult, nature, and LSD.
 Music videos were made for the tracks "Whatever That Hurts" and "Gaia".

 The album was released on September 1, 1994, and was one of the highest-selling records for Century Media on its release.
 AllMusic praised the album, referring to it as "one of the classics of the genre".

 Production

 Tiamat vocalist Johan Edlund was unhappy with the recording of the album Clouds, stating that it "definitely didn't turn out the way I wanted it to".
 After the release of their 1994 tour EP, The Sleeping Beauty (Live in Israel), Edlund fired all members of Tiamat except for John Hagel.

 In 1994, Tiamat began working on an album that would become Wildhoney with session musicians Magnus Sahlgren, Lars Sköld, and Waldemar Sorychta who acted as keyboardist and producer.
 Edlund later stated that on Wildhoney that he "really did what I wanted to do on Clouds".
 The bird songs on the album were from a sound effects album Edlund had.
 The album was recorded at Woodhouse Studio.